sajjadGG/book-python/advanced/concurrency/threading-about.rst

 Thread-safe code is code that will work even if many Threads are executing it simultaneously.
 Writing it is a black art.
-It is extremely difficult to debug since you can’t reproduce all possible interactions between Threads.
+It is extremely difficult to debug since you can't reproduce all possible interactions between Threads.
 You have to do it by logic.
 In a computer, something that happens only one in a billion times must be dealt with because on average it will happen once a second.
 To write code that will run stably for weeks takes extreme